Tommybui28/Copilot-Studio-Governance-Documentation/Presentation.md

 2. **Media & PR email triage agent** – sift large volumes of inbound emails.

 ### Are these overkill for Copilot Studio?

-- **Request 1 (handbook Q&A): No, this is a textbook Copilot Studio use case.** Agent Builder will struggle because she needs reasoning + tuned orchestration.
-Copilot Studio supports the **reasoning / deep thinking** toggle (premium AI tools meter).
-[3](https://learn.microsoft.com/en-us/microsoft-copilot-studio/requirements-messages-management)
+- **Request 1 (handbook Q&A): No — but it does *not* need deep reasoning.** This is a classic **RAG (retrieval) problem**, not a reasoning problem.
+A standard Copilot Studio agent with a **generative answer (2 credits)** grounded on the handbook is the right tool.
+Sadie's "erratic results" are far more likely caused by **knowledge source scoping, weak system prompt, or missing fallback topic** than by the model not "thinking hard enough."
+Fix grounding first; only consider the reasoning toggle if accuracy is still poor on genuinely ambiguous questions.
+[1](https://learn.microsoft.com/en-us/microsoft-copilot-studio/requirements-messages-management)
 - **Request 2 (email triage): No, but it's the *expensive* end of Copilot Studio.** It requires an **autonomous agent** with triggers, actions, and likely Power Automate flows — fine technically, but every autonomous trigger is **25 credits** regardless of M365 Copilot licensing.
-Needs a proper cost model before build.
-[4](https://samexpert.com/copilot-studio-licensing-guide/)
+Needs a proper cost model and DPIA before build.
+[2](https://samexpert.com/copilot-studio-licensing-guide/)

+> **Verdict:** Neither is overkill — but Request 1 needs **better configuration, not a bigger model**, and Request 2 needs **governance, scoping, and AI Engineer review** before rollout.
 > **Verdict:** Not overkill — but Request 2 needs governance, scoping, and an AI engineer review before rollout.

 ---